DeisherJohn/DailyCodingSolutions/docs/aboutme.md

 <html>
     <body>
         <div class="main">
             <p>My name is John Deisher.
-I am a computer engineering graduate from Texas A&M University, Fightin' Texas Aggie class of '18.
+I am a computer engineering graduate from Texas A&M University Fightin' Texas Aggie class of '18 (located in Texas, USA).
 I am now living in Glebe, NSW, Australia where I continue to pursue my passion for coding and electronics.</p>
             <h2>Some of my skills include:</h2>
                 <ul>
                     <li>Strong computer skills and fundamentals: C++, C, Python, Verilog.</li>